 - Secondary pipe support materials (i.e., structural steel materials) which are not welded to the pipe shall have a minimum impact energy of 20J at the lowest ambient temperature (LAT).
 LAT is sometimes referred to as the lowest one-day mean ambient temperature (LODMAT).

 - The material of all-welded type pipe supports, including trunnion pipe, shall be the same as the main pipe material or equivalent plate material grade.

 - All clamped type pipe supports that are in contact with the pipe shall have component materials of the same basic grade as that of base pipe material.

 Each support type in the pipe has a vital role in the stability of the piping system.
 Supports are required to transfer load of pipe and piping component to Civil foundation or Structure.
 From this article, we can conclude that:

 - There are generally two types of support: Primary supports and Secondary Supports.

-- While some supports take load of pipes, some support restrain pipe movements.
+- While some supports take a load of pipes, some support restrain pipe movements.

-- There are multiple standards for support design which vary according to environmental conditions and some specific requirements of each project.
+- There are multiple standards for support design that vary according to environmental conditions and some specific requirements of each project.